Here are 18 of the world’s fastest, highest, longest, deepest, happiest, smelliest, most dangerous – and more – things I’ve done:

 Sister Shalom, a short woman clad in Buddhist robes and headdress, is standing silently in front of a candle as we walk into her garden on this dark night and take our places across from her.
 Her bright eyes and mouth are only the surface expression of her smile, which seems to emanate from her […]

-Shortly after I arrived in New Zealand, a number of people who knew of my passion for hiking and mountaineering told me it was worth my while to hike the 19km Tongariro Alpine Crossing.
+Shortly after I arrived in New Zealand, a number of people who knew of my passion for hiking and mountaineering told me it was worth my while to hike the 19km Tongariro Alpine Crossing – one of the best day hikes in New Zealand.
 Yup.
 They were right.
-The crossing has been described as the best one-day hike in New Zealand for ages, but has […]
+The Tongariro crossing has been described as […]

 Dina is originally from Java, Indonesia and Ryan is from Ontario, Canada.
 (Like me), they got tired of the 9-5 routine in Ontario, feeling weighed down by “stuff”.
 So they sold or gave away most of their possessions, and hit the road with only a couple of backpacks and each other.
 They’ve been traveling since […]